 Scientific Basis:

-Studies show that breathing at this resonant frequency entrains (synchronizes) your heart rate, blood pressure, and brainwave rhythms.
+Studies show that breathing at this resonant frequency entrains (synchronises) your heart rate, blood pressure, and brainwave rhythms.

-It also optimizes baroreflex sensitivity—a key physiological process that maintains blood pressure stability.
+It also optimises baroreflex sensitivity—a key physiological process that maintains blood pressure stability.